 One of the feature exhibits at the Money Museum is the Truman Coin Collection on loan from the Harry S. Truman Presidential Library and Museum.
 This collection consists of 450 coins and was originally the personal collection of John Snyder, the Secretary of the Treasury during the Truman administration.
-The goal of the original collection was to have a set of coins issued under each president.
 This collection was completed and given to the Truman Presidential Library in Independence, Missouri for public display in 1957.

 In 1964, the coin collection was stolen from its display at the Library and Museum.
 The original collection was never recovered, however, Snyder and John Stacks, a rare coin dealer in New York, reassembled a comparable collection from the donations of 167 coin collectors.
 This collection was presented to President Truman on May 6, 1967 by Stacks and Snyder and was placed on display once more.

 Truman at the Kansas City Fed

 The entire Truman Coin Collection is now on display at the Money Museum.
 Historic coins makes the collection a natural fit for the Money Museum as well as the historic connection between Truman and the Federal Reserve Bank of Kansas City.
 After Truman's second presidential term, he leased office space on the 11th floor of the original Federal Reserve building at 925 Grand Avenue.
 Truman used office 1107 from the end of his presidency in 1953 until the Truman Library was completed in 1957.
 This was the office from which Truman wrote both volumes of his memoirs, Years of Decision (1955) and Years of Trial and Hope (1956).